mindspore-ai/docs/docs/mindinsight/docs/source_en/performance_tuning_guide.md

 ## Overview

-MindInsight provides a number of indicators from the perspective of single device and cluster to help users find performance bottlenecks.
+MindSpore Insight provides a number of indicators from the perspective of single device and cluster to help users find performance bottlenecks.
 This paper focuses on the explanation of methodology.
 The purpose is to guide users how to use these indicators to find the performance bottlenecks in the network step by step.
 For the meaning of each indicator, users can refer to the following tutorials:

 [Performance Profiling（Ascend）](https://www.mindspore.cn/mindinsight/docs/en/master/performance_profiling_ascend.html)